scenery-io/stallion/README.md

 -   `javaScriptEmitter`
 -   `skslShader`
 -   `skslFilter`
+-   `renderSetupExpression`
+-   `preRenderExpression`
+-   `postRenderExpression`

 ### `code`

 String.
-Required when `type` is a JavaScript layer or SkSL layer.
+Required when `type` is a JavaScript layer, SkSL layer or a Render script.

-The expression that should be applied to a layer or the code that should be executed when `type` is `script`.
+The expression that should be applied to a layer—or the code that should be executed when `type` is `script`.

 > [!IMPORTANT]
 > Sending UI scripts through `code` will result in the UI being appended to the Stallion UI.
 Use [`path`](#path) instead.